KudryashevLab/TomoBEAR/wiki/Tutorials.md

 ```
 The section above is called **single reference project**, which will split the particles of the previously selected best class into two equally sized classes (called even/odd halves) with subsequent alignment of the particles in those halves to produce corresponding averages.
 This division will be needed further when unbinned data will be produced to be able to calculate the resolution of the resulting averaged map using **Fourier Shell Correlation** (**FSC**) curve.

-After the first single reference project introduced above you will need to process tomograms by similar projects but at lower binnings in order to reduce the voxel size up to unbinned data to get the information corresponding to the highest possible resolution to be achieved using the current dataset.
+After the first single reference project introduced above you will need to process tomograms by similar projects but at lower binnings in order to reduce the voxel size up to unbinned data to get the information corresponding to the highest possible resolution to be achieved using the current data set.
 At this point automated workflow is finished as the user needs to play with the masks, particle sets, etc.

 You may want to try to use the following example of the end section of `JSON` file in order to have experience of processing tomograms at lower binnings to produce unbinned data to finally be able to calculate resolution of your ribosome electron-density map as a result of the first experience with `TomoBEAR`!